 In the healthcare sector, individual data – or “patient data” – is created by one patient’s interaction with the healthcare system.
 Individual data includes his or her name, medical history, family medical history, diagnosis, age, and treatment outcome.
 This type of data is necessary, of course, for treatment on the individual level.
 With an understanding of the patient’s history, family history, and past diagnoses, doctors can make more intelligent and informed decisions about his or her future treatment, too.

 Now, imagine this principle on a larger scale.
 So why is data aggregation important?
-If those same doctors had access to not only their patient’s data, but data from hundreds or even thousands of similar cases, it would be possible for providers to see patient data from a completely new angle with a plethora of supplemental information.
+If those same doctors had access to not only their patient’s data, but also data from hundreds or even thousands of similar cases, it would be possible for providers to see patient data from a completely new angle with a plethora of supplemental information.
 Of course the patient’s individual data is important, but anonymized aggregate data can be lifesaving when utilized properly by providers.
 That’s the beauty of aggregate health data.
 In fact, aggregate data can even be lifesaving when utilized properly by providers.

 At the end of the day, aggregate may not provide everything providers need to treat patients, but can offer crucial insight for strategic planning and creating health systems.

 The benefits of data collaboration in the world of healthcare

-On the one hand, it’s easy to see why data aggregation and collaboration is increasingly important for healthcare systems and providers.
+On the one hand, it’s easy to see why data aggregation is important for healthcare systems and providers.
 But what are the granular implications?
 On the surface, the simple answer is “more data equals better healthcare,” but the reality is far more intricate.
-Here are a few practical ways data sharing can positively influence healthcare:
+Here are a few practical ways data aggregation in healthcare can positively influence the field: